dennisshushack/BA_Thesis_PI/README.md

 # Monitor Controller Repository:

 ##  File structure
-* `/monitors`: contains the monitoring scripts (RES, KERN and SYS)
+* `/monitors`: Directory containing the monitoring scripts (RES, KERN and SYS).
-* `/helpers`: contain the randomfile generator and ressource monitor (CPU & Memory measuring script) with instructions
+* `/helpers`: Directory containing the random-file generator and ressource monitor (CPU & Memory measuring script) with instructions.
-* `/middleware`: contains the actual middleware and controlls the monitoring scripts (KERN, RES and SYS)
+* `/middleware`: Directory containing the middleware, which controls the monitoring scripts (KERN, RES and SYS)
-* `install_source.sh`: To install all needed dependencies for the Monitor Controller
+* `install_source.sh`: File to install all needed dependencies for the Monitor Controller

-## Hints
+## Overview
 This Repository is part of a Bachelor's Thesis.
 This README.md provides some additional help.
 The main installation steps are described in the installation instructions in the paper.

 The Flask Data Analysis Application repository can be found here: https://github.com/dennisshushack/BA_Thesis_Flask.